Song of Tales is a game of improvisation and story telling encouraging interaction and invention.

 Currently in Beta testing, Song of Tales is a future project for release from Man O' Kent Games.
 Sign up to our newsletter to keep up to date on all future releases.

-Join the Beta testing by downloading the PnP and commenting on the rules here:
+Join the Beta testing by downloading the PnP, commenting on the rules or trying Song of Tales out on TTS here:

 In Song of Tales players choose a character from a region of world folktales as the narrator of their tales, in the base set either those of Japan, Europe, Africa or Arabia.
 Find out more as we develop the game below.